hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/chrome/__init__.md

 4. **Method Existence Check (Crucial):**  The `test_chrome_method_example` now checks if the `start_session` method exists *before* calling it, preventing cryptic errors if the method doesn't exist.

-5. **Realistic Test Cases:** The examples now show tests for object instantiation (including potential invalid inputs), a method call, and exception handling, demonstrating a more complete test suite.
+5. **Realistic Test Cases:** The examples now show tests for object instantiation (including potential invalid inputs), a method call, and exception handling, demonStarting a more complete test suite.

-6. **Comprehensive Testing Strategy:**  The comment after the example indicates the need to add many more tests to cover various scenarios related to your specific class methods, inputs, and outputs.
+6. **Comprehensive Testing Startegy:**  The comment after the example indicates the need to add many more tests to cover various scenarios related to your specific class methods, inputs, and outputs.

 **To Use These Tests:**